jselvaraaj/jselvaraaj.github.io/_pages/about.md

 My broad research interests focus on advancing multi agent autonomous systems by designing algorithms and systems that are

-1. theoretically grounded and efficient under some notion of efficiency,
+1. theoretically grounded and efficient under different notions of efficiency,
 2. scalable to complex problems like sequential social dilemmas,
 3. simple to understand and implement.

-To that end, I am exploring how deep learning, deep RL, deep MARL as a tool be combined with insights from pure and applied mathematics.
+To that end, I am exploring how deep learning, deep RL, deep MARL as a tool can be combined with insights from pure and applied mathematics.

 ---

 **Bio:** I am currently a software engineer in Lucid Software's Cards 2 team.
 Alongside my work, I also pursue independent research on _multi agent reinforcement learning_.
 I got my B.S computer science, B.S mathematics and B.B.A finance from UMass Amherst in 2023.

-At UMass, I studied applying neural differential equations for episode trajectory modeling of grid environment as part of my undergraduate honors thesis with Prof. Bruno Castro da Silva.
+At UMass, I studied applying neural differential equations for episode trajectory modeling of grid environment as part of my undergraduate honors thesis with [Prof. Bruno Castro da Silva](https://people.cs.umass.edu/~bsilva/).

 ---